Master this Asian cooking technique with the help of these simple, easy-to-follow tips and become the king/queen of The Perfect Stir-fry!

 - Sea salt flakes and freshly ground green pepper

-- Place the meat into a plastic container, add 1 tbsp of soy sauce, 1 tbsp of water.
+- Place the meat into a plastic container, add 1 tablespoon of soy sauce, 1 tablespoon of water.
 Season with salt & pepper to taste.
 Cover and store in a cool place.

 Make sure you have all ingredients at hand before you start.

 - Heat 1 tbsp. peanut oil in a non-stick skillet until hot.

 - Add the meat in a single layer and cook without until browned.

 - Flip each piece and brown the cook for another minute.

 - Take the meat out of the pan and store in a warm place.

 - Add ½ tbsp. sesame oil to the pan.

 - Add the broccoli florets and stir-fry, keeping the food moving constantly, until tender.